 For this reason, it is important to nursing home facilities to curb the possibility of introducing the virus into their elderly resident population.

-Why is infection prevention important?
+Why is infection control and prevention important?

 More than 4 million Americans reside in longterm care facilities and another one million live in assisted living facilities.
 Preventing infection is the first line of defense in protecting many of these patients.